Cicada chasers: Meet the citizen scientists mapping the bugs of Brood X

 "If you think bugs are icky, there's probably not anything anyone can say to change your mind," Holmes says.
 "If you're a citizen scientist, the adult form of a little kid who always had microscopes and telescopes and fossils to look at, cicada research is right up your alley."

 Holmes -- a fan of roadside attractions who writes a lively travel blog under the name Ace Jackalope -- drives around the country with a magnetic GPS puck stuck to the roof of his Toyota Avalon and a notebook computer, customized with a little numerical keyboard, adhered to the steering wheel.
-This year, likely in mid-May, he'll road-trip from his home in Hutchinson, Kansas, to a cicada hot spot in Maryland.
+This year, he's road-tripping from his home in Hutchinson, Kansas, to a cicada hot spot in Maryland.

 "As you're driving along, when you hear a particular species, there's a numerical code you punch in," he explains.
 "Because the GPS is hooked up to the computer, it makes a record of where exactly that was."